oneofoneshared/mindmaxed_clerk/ELEVENLABS_SETUP.md

 ## Notes

 - The widget is automatically loaded when the Dean of Zen page is accessed
-- The agent ID is hardcoded for security and simplicity
+- The agent ID and voice ID are configured via environment variables for flexibility
-- No additional environment variables are required for this implementation
+- Environment variables are prefixed with `NEXT_PUBLIC_` for client-side access
 - The widget respects the user's subscription status (only visible to Dean of Zen subscribers)